 In order to perform the analysis we needed data.
-For this purpose we surveyed both students and teachers using an online questionnaire.
+For this purpose we surveyed both students and instructors using an online questionnaire.
 The questionnaire was posted online for interested individuals to participate.
-In this pull method of questionnaire distribution we noted that we lose control of who the participants are and if any of them submitted multiple responses.
+In this pull method of questionnaire distribution, we noted that we lose control of who the participants are and if any of them submitted multiple responses.
 Since this is not a high profile activity we did not think that there would be a concerted attempt to skew the responses.
 We reviewed and analyzed a large amount of domestic and international research achievements about online education in colleges and universities.
-One such topic is the construction and use of online teaching platform.
-Another is the development and application of online course.
+One such topic is the design and use of online teaching platform.
+Another is the development and application of online courses.
 The last is the management and maintenance of online courses.
 In the survey, the students answered questions about the availability and reliability of the Internet connection.
-The respondents were college students and teachers in Henan province of China.
+The respondents were college students and instructors in Henan province of China.
 This is the largest province in China with a population of over 100 million people.
 The survey respondents came from 31 colleges, including 24 public colleges, 4 private colleges and 3 independent colleges.
 In China, there are three different types of higher education institutions.
 Public colleges are organized by the state, Private colleges are formed by large businesses, social groups, other social organizations and individuals with non-state resources.
 Independent colleges are reflective of this classification type where the students can get their bachelor's degree by paying higher tuition.
 (Ji Cheng-jun, 2007).
 The important thing to note is that the teaching faculty for Independent colleges come from the Public colleges.
+Another major difference when compared to USA is that the instructors in public colleges were allowed to teach in multiple colleges at the same time, thus working in more than one institution concurrently.
 The survey elicited over 300 responses and the number of usable responses was 264.
 College freshmen did not participate in the survey.
 Majority of the respondents were college sophomores, juniors, seniors and graduate students.
 The following are the results obtained from the survey: